Contributions from Alan Grosbard and Kat Albrecht

 It is okay to keep walking and driving in search of your pet, but set hours for yourself.
 The best ones are early morning before the traffic starts up.

 Keep doing the normal things in your life.
 It isn’t for your pet.
 It is for you.
-The wear and tear of all of this is substantial.
+The wear and tear of all of this are substantial.
 The more you can keep to normal patterns for yourself, the more you can stay focused and productive.

 As part of checking with the local animal shelter, you should consider checking the list they maintain of dead animals they have picked up.
 It may sound like a grim exercise, but every time you do it and do not find your pet, your hope has reason to continue.
 The substantial majority of lost pets are not on that list.
 The odds are in your favor.
 If your pet has passed on, you and those who care for you need to know.